ooples/pine_script_docs/source/concepts/Repainting.rst

   due to the fact that the current higher timeframe has not completed.
   See the Pinecoders `security() revisited <https://www.tradingview.com/script/00jFIl5w-security-revisited-PineCoders/>`__ publication for more information.

+Believing that repainting is inherently bad, is bad, and ignorant traders who believe this are often disappointed to learn that in order to avoid repainting, they must work with late information.

+More important than repainting, perhaps, is that your indicator's plots, and trade entries and exits, be realistic.
+Indicators that go back in time to plot pivot lines starting at the pivot, for example, may be great to impress the galery, but they mislead others — and perhaps yourself.